MushroomFleet/3d-websearch-NM3/README.md

-# Perplexity 3D Search Visualization
+# 3D web search to NM3 Visualization

 > Transform web search results into an interactive 3D visualization with real-time search, configurable models, and multiple export formats.